chrisosaurus/plot/docs/r7rs-small-compliance.md

         `string->list`
         `list->string`

-6.3.6 Vectors
+6.8 Vectors
+    Vectors are not currently implemented.

+6.9 Bytevectors
-    vectors are not currently implemented.
+    Bytevectors are not currently implemented.

-6.4 Control features
+6.10 Control features
     `procedure?` is implemented.
     all other procedures from this section are not implemented.

-6.5 Eval
+6.11 Exceptions
+    Plot has the beginnings of an exception system, however it is not currently exposed to plot programs.

+6.12 Environment and evaluation
-    eval is not currently exposed to plot programs.
+    `eval` is not currently exposed to plot programs.

-6.6 Input and output
+6.13 Input and output
+    Plot's current support for I/O is rather lousy.

+6.13.1 Ports
-    ports are not currently implemented.
+    Ports are not currently implemented.

+6.13.2 Input
+    Plot does not yet have any input procedures.

-6.6.3 Output
+6.13.3 Output
     the following output procedures are implemented:
         `display`
         `newline`